HardlyDifficult/Tutorials/Chapter1.md

 TODO  - Why do some scripts have a check to disable and others do not.
 TODO - Debugging tip / talk about the defaults in code vs inspector.
 Check your values.
 Maybe we should be more explicit in the steps.

+TODO - FAQ.
+Scripts don't work if the class is named different from the file.
+Not normally true for C#.
+And no error presented.
+It just won't be selectable as a component.

 # Next chapter